Fears and Phobias

 How can someone fear their own reflection?
 But this can affect someone in the same way your phobia affects you.
 Imagine how someone with Chionophobia (the fear of snow) feels in the winter?

-You probably feel powerless to override the feelings of panic, anxiety and absolute fear.
-No one seems to understand how you feel.
+You probably feel powerless to override the feelings of panic, anxiety and absolute fear and no one seems to understand how you feel.
 People tell you to get a grip and assure you everything is okay and that there is nothing to fear – but it makes no difference.
 You still panic and want to run.
 But things can be different when you learn how to reprogram your mind.

 What are you really afraid of?

 A phobia is a learned response.
 You were not born with it – it has been programmed or conditioned into you and is there because your subconscious believes it is the way things should be.
 It makes you feel the way you do.